Lead contamination in Washington, D.C., drinking water: 2004: Other cities investigated

 The Post article led the United States Attorney for the Southern District of New York to open an investigation into the city's drinking-water lead levels.
 Regulators in Michigan and Oregon also investigated utilities singled out by the Post in those states.
 Senators James M. Jeffords and Paul S. Sarbanes called for the EPA to impose tougher standards; Jeffords and Senator Hillary Clinton called for an investigation of the EPA following the Posts findings.

 Seattle had already suffered widespread lead contamination in its public school system in 2003.
 One parent, a scientist who had initiated the investigation there, said "we continue to suffer from an epidemic of lead complacency" nationwide.

-The EPA said that between 2003 and 2005, only four large water systems had unsafe lead levels: Washington, DC; St. Paul, Minnesota; Port St. Lucie, Florida; and Ridgewood, New Jersey.
+The EPA said that between 2003 and 2005, only four large water systems had unsafe lead levels: Washington, D.C.; St. Paul, Minnesota; Port St. Lucie, Florida; and Ridgewood, New Jersey.

-2005–06: Lower lead levels
+2005–2006: Lower lead levels

 By January 2005, a year after the high lead levels were publicized by the Post, advocates were calling for the firing of local and federal officials involved in the issue, saying that they had done too little to fix the problem.
 Eric Olsen of the Natural Resources Defense Council said that officials "have fallen down on the job" because thousands of residents still had unsafe water.
 The group Lead Emergency Action for the District called for an overhaul of WASA's management, an independent study of needed improvements to the water system, stronger laws, and action from the EPA.
 "We want fines and a criminal review," said Olsen.

 In March 2005, the EPA proposed changes strengthening the Lead and Copper Rule.
 The changes require utilities to give test results directly to homeowners, and to notify state and federal regulators before changing water-treatment methods.
 Critics, such as Clean Water Action, called the changes "revisions at the margins."
 Rick Maas, co-director of the Environmental Quality Institute at the University of North Carolina, said the revisions would "solve maybe 5 to 10 percent of the problem" with the Rule.
 Trade organizations, such as the American Water Works Association, found the changes "basically reasonable."

 That month, WASA said that recent tests showed encouraging declines in lead levels, which it attributed to the orthophosphate treatments started in August 2004.
 Out of 51 homes tested, only four had readings above 15 ppb; ten of those homes were above the 15-ppb standard the previous year, but fell below it in this test.
 WASA also noted that the Army Corps of Engineers would continue using chloramine throughout the year to keep the water chemistry stable.
 By May 10, 2005, the company was announcing that its tests were "below the '90th percentile lead action level."